tinymce/tinymce-docs/get-started/upload-images.md

 *You will need to ensure that your upload handler script takes each uploaded file and generates a unique name prior to storing the image*.

 For example, you could append the current time (in milliseconds) to the end of the file name which would lead to file names like `blobid0-1458428901092.png` or `blobid0-1460405299-0114.png`.
-Take care to make sure that the file name is unique as you don't want to accidentally overwrite a previously uploaded image!
+Take care to make sure that the file name is unique because you don't want to accidentally overwrite a previously uploaded image!